WallarooLabs/wally/examples/python/celsius-kafka/README.md

 sudo chmod +x /usr/local/bin/docker-compose
 ```

-OSX: Docker compose is already included as part of Docker for Mac.
+MacOS: Docker compose is already included as part of Docker for Mac.

 NOTE: You might need to run with sudo depending on how you set up Docker.